Have you been feeling like:

 |

 Throughout the teaching process you will want to gather feedback.
 This can be done before, during, and after implementation.
-Some questions you may ask are:
+Ask questions like:

 - How did the students do?